 News Service resumes on N and Q trains between Queens, Manhattan The MTA says Q and N trains were not running between Queens and Manhattan because of a defective rail on Jan.
 5, 2016.
 Photo Credit: gmpicket via Flickr By Rebecca Harshbarger firstname.lastname@example.org Updated January 5, 2016 7:31 PM Print Share fbShare Tweet gShare Email Service resumed with delays on the N and Q lines between Queens and Manhattan Tuesday night after a defective rail disrupted commutes for thousands of people in the middle of rush hour, the MTA said.
 A track geometry car that uses ultrasonic technology discovered the broken rail in the afternoon south of the Queensboro Plaza station, and service was disrupted shortly before 2:40 p.m.
 Riders heading between Manhattan and Queens should take the 7 train, and transfer to a shuttle service at Queensboro Plaza.
 There are also no downtown N and Q trains at Lexington-59th Street or Fifth Avenue, and straphangers should squeeze onto the No. 4, 5, and 6, the MTA said.
 Manhattan-bound R trains are also now running on the F line between 36th Street in Queens, and West Fourth Street in Manhattan.
 R trains are also running express in Brooklyn to 59th Street-Fourth Avenue, while the N train is running local.
-By Rebecca Harshbarger email@example.com Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Rebecca Harshbarger email@example.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.